CodyLangston34135/KiikingRigControlLaws/README.md

 ## Arduino Control Law
 The main problem for the control laws is that the vibration from the motor adds lots of noise to the gyro at important times (peaks).
 The control law uses displacement/velocity data to find peaks in the data and attempts to backsolve the current frequency of the swing.
 The control then attempts to move the sled up at the lowest point of the swing and down at the highest point of the swing.
+The current implementation works based on calibrated values but does not represent optimal standing/squating strategy.